walterrowe/capture-one-scripts/select-image-layer/README.md

 # Select Image Layer

-This script selects the base image layer for every selected variant.
+This script set the current layer to the base image layer for every selected variant.
+If no variants are selected then it sets the current layer for all variants in the current document.

 The original version of this script was provided by Zdeněk Macháček in the Capture One Support forum post [Select Background Layer all variants?](https://support.captureone.com/hc/en-us/community/posts/7116665276701-Select-Background-Layer-all-variants-)

 Original: Zdeněk Macháček © 2022